-Thought experiments are a classic tool used by many great thinkers, which enable us to explore often impossible situations and predict their implications and outcomes.
-Mastering thought experiments can help you to stretch your mind by confronting difficult questions.
+Thought experiments are a classic tool used by many great thinkers.
+They enable us to explore impossible situations and predict their implications and outcomes.
+Mastering thought experiments can help you confront difficult questions and anticipate (and prevent) problems.

 An early example of a thought experiment is Zeno’s narrative of Achilles and the tortoise, dating to around 430 BC.
 Zeno’s thought experiments aimed to deduce first principles through the elimination of untrue concepts.